 Below, we've provided some basic information to get you started.

-Mana in Mahi may be open to you if you are offering a full-time role (30 hours +) to a person aged 18-24, who has previously been on the benefit for three months or more.
+Mana in Mahi may be open to you if you are offering a full-time role (30 hours +) to anyone who has been disadvantaged in the job market.

-You must be paying at least the adult minimum wage, and you need to commit to supporting your trainee to complete a Skills Active industry training programme.
+You must be paying at least the adult minimum wage, and you need to commit to supporting your new staff member to complete a Skills Active industry training programme.

 You need to be working at least 30 hours a week with your new employer, and you must commit to pursuing a Skills Active on-job qualification that matches your role.

-As well as dedicated support and regular visits from the Mana in Mahi team, if you stick at it you will receive three $1,000 incentive payments, over the course of your first year in the job.
+Mana in Mahi will subsidise the wage paid to you by your employer, and provide regular support and visits to help you along.
+If you stick at it, you will also receive three $1,000 incentive payments, over the course of your first year in the job.

-If you are an employer taking on a new staff member, and they are completing at least 60 credits a year in a Skills Active industry training programme, then you may be able to pay them the training wage.
+If you are an employer taking on a new staff member, you may be able to pay them the training wage if they are completing at least 60 credits a year in a Skills Active industry training programme.

 The training wage is 80% of the adult minimum wage.
 It can only be paid to people who are aged 20 or over, and it cannot be paid to any employee who is responsible for supervising other staff.